 The Contra Costa County Community Warning System (CWS) is recognized as one of the nation’s most modern and effective all-hazard public warning systems.
 The CWS is a partnership of the Office of the Sheriff, the Health Services Department, other government agencies, industry, news media and the non-profit Community Awareness & Emergency Response (CAER) organization, all striving to deliver time-sensitive and potentially life-saving information to the people of Contra Costa County.

-You can also download a PDF version of our CWS FACT Sheet.
+Download a PDF version of our CWS FACT Sheet to learn more.

 The CWS may use sirens to alert you to a possible hazard in your area.
 It could be for any number of hazards and is sounded to draw your attention away from your daily activities.
 No matter the hazard, the best first protective action is to Shelter, Shut and Listen.

 Sirens are tested on the first Wednesday of every month at 11:00am.
 For a siren location map click here.

 Below is an example of a CWS siren sound:

 Voice, Text and Email alert messages